 We took some photographs around the city then headed to BLOCKHAUSS.
 This was the area where the real indigenes of Abidjan lived, you know like the Isale Eko peeps of Lagos Island.

-We went to this popular local joint where they serve seafoods(crabs, snails, Fish).
 At first I was apprehensive cos of the setting but I really enjoyed the meal.
 The snail was amazing.

 The roasted fish and Acheké too was something else.
 Acheke(couscous) is to the Ivorian what Garri is the the Nigerian.
 I learnt that everywhere they go, their Acheké goes with them,lol!